Have you ever been in a love-hate relationship?

-While you do value your relationship, there are definitely certain parts of your partner that you just can't stand.
+While you do value your relationship, there are definitely certain parts of your lover that you just can’t stand.

-You may consider leaving at times, but you also know that you have put way too much of your time, energy, and effort into this relationship to walk away from it.
+You may consider leaving, but you also know that you have put way too much of your energy and effort into this relationship to walk away from it.

 You view maintaining the relationship as more of an accomplishment or ego boost.
 The relationship serves some other purpose for you.

-The longer you stay in it, the greater chance you have of winning the “prize” of your partner either committing to you permanently or submitting to your needs and desires.
+The longer you stay in it, the greater chance you have of winning the “prize” of your boyfriend or girlfriend either committing to you permanently or submitting to your needs and desires.

 You are sticking with this relationship just to be in it.

-No matter how much you dislike your partner at times, it's worth it to you to stay in the relationship to have a companion readily available to you.
+No matter how much you dislike this person on occasion, it’s worth it to you to stay in the relationship to have a companion readily available to you.

 Sure, you know in your heart of hearts that the relationship is not likely to have a future, but you keep telling yourself it’s okay because it’s filling a void in your life.

-For now, dealing with your partner is easier than handling the emptiness of not having one.
+For now, dealing with your lover is easier than handling the emptiness of not having one.